AdaCore/training_material/courses/spark_for_ada_programmers/110_advanced_proof_techniques.rst

 --------------------------

 * Always start with the hardest constraint...
-* ... and the easiest check!
+* ...and the easiest check!

    1. Start by inspecting the postcondition of the loop
    2. Study the terminating condition of the loop